h2oai/h2o-3/h2o-docs/src/product/checkpointing-models.rst

 In DRF, ``checkpoint`` can be used to continue training on the same dataset for additional iterations, or continue training on new data for additional iterations.

-**Note**: the following parameters cannot be modified during checkpointing
+**Note**: The following parameters cannot be modified during checkpointing:

 - build_tree_one_node
 - max_depth